Who is Municipal Services Bureau?

 Austin, TX 78754

 Should I contact or pay Municipal Services Bureau?

-The best way to go about handling this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Municipal Services Bureau for millions of clients nationwide.
+The most effective way to deal with Municipal Services Bureau is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Municipal Services Bureau on behalf of their clients.

 Will Municipal Services Bureau sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Municipal Services Bureau again.

-It is also illegal for Municipal Services Bureau to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Municipal Services Bureau to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Municipal Services Bureau Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-It’s because they often report accounts inaccurately and/or for harassment.
-If you are being harassed by a collection agency, you should also file a complaint.
+Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If a debt collection agency is harassing you, you should consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law Firm knows that you have rights, and Municipal Services Bureau does too.